Thames Travel

 Thames Travel is a bus operator serving the southern part of the English county of Oxfordshire.
-It is based in Didcot and is a subsidiary of the Go-Ahead Group.
+It is based in Didcot and is a subsidiary of the Go-Ahead Group's Oxford Bus Company operation alongside Pearces Coaches, also of Oxfordshire, Carousel Buses of Buckinghamshire and Pulham's Coaches of Gloucestershire, having been purchased as a 35-vehicle independent operator in May 2011.

-In May 2011 the Go-Ahead Group bought Thames Travel.

 Branded routes

 River Rapids

 Early in its history Thames Travel began a direct bus service between Oxford and Reading via Wallingford.
 This comprises two routes: the X40 which runs via Woodcote, and the X39 which bypasses Woodcote.
 The company also operates a service to Henley-on-Thames and Wallingford, which until 2017 was numbered 139, ran seven days a week and terminated at Wallingford.

 At the end of October 2017 Thames Travel withdrew the Sunday service from route 139, but extended the Monday to Saturday service from Wallingford to Oxford and renumbered the revised route X38.
 It retimetabled the X38, X39 and X40 to provide a service every 20 minutes between Wallingford and Oxford.
 It has branded the three routes "River Rapids" and applied prominent graphics to its dedicated fleet to promote it.

+The X38 has since been withdrawn and replaced by the 33 running from Abingdon to Henley-on-Thames via Didcot & Wallingford, and the X39 has also been withdrawn with the X40 now running every 20 minutes (half-hourly on weekends), meaning all services go via Woodcote.

 Connector

-The Connector brand is used for Didcot focused services, and covers routes between Didcot and Oxford, Abingdon, Henley-on-Thames, Wallingford, Wantage, Grove, East Hanney, Harwell Campus, JR Hospital, Great Western Park and Milton Park.
-The Connector brand also covers the Science Transit Shuttle, which operates between Oxford and Harwell Campus and between Wytham and the JR Hospital, under contract from the University of Oxford.
+The Connector brand is used for Didcot focused services, and covers routes between Didcot and Oxford, Abingdon, Henley-on-Thames, Wallingford, Wantage, Grove, East Hanney, Newbury, Harwell Campus, JR Hospital, Great Western Park and Milton Park.

+The Connector brand also covers the ST1 service, which operates between Oxford and Harwell Campus.

 The Connector routes have a dedicated fleet in a livery of two-tone grey with a light green coachline, and "Connector" graphics promoting the route.

-Fleet

-As of November 2022 the fleet comprised 74 vehicles: 45 double-decker buses, 27 single-deck buses and two vans.
-The fleet is now numbered in the Oxford Bus Company series.

-Depots

-Thames Travel's depot is in Didcot, with a capacity for more than 100 buses.
-Weavaway coaches rents space from Thames Travel in their depot.
-It also has out-stations in Reading and at Oxford Bus Company's depot in Oxford.
-The outstation in Reading is at the Reading Buses depot and currently has one vehicle based there for route 143.